Toqeer-Ahmad/Web-applications/README.md

 - Bootsrap

 ## Source
-Source file is available in the files section or can be accessed [here](https://github.com/Toqeer-Ahmad/KMeans-Clustering/blob/main/KMeans.ipynb)
+Source files are available in the files section.

 ## Outcome
 Successful demonstration of Web Application using Django and Bootstrap.